Before renting a home, make sure you can afford all the costs – including bills, Council Tax, the rent and deposit. Here’s how to work it out.

 You might be asked to pay a refundable holding deposit to reserve the property while checks are being made, like a credit check.

 In Scotland, all fees are banned so you won’t pay this.
-In England and Wales, this can be a maximum of one week’s rent.
+In England and Wales, this can be a maximum of 1 week’s rent.
 Upfront fees for other things are not allowed, including in Northern Ireland.

 Then get local quotes for: